 Official finance comes in various forms, ranging from concessional ODA and less concessional forms of other official flows, to funds from development finance institutions and peacekeeping operations.
-Each type of funding may comprise multiple different modalities and ODA also includes actions that do not result in any transfer of resources to developing countries, while other funds may go to developing global and regional public goods maximised.
+Each type of funding may comprise multiple different modalities and ODA also includes actions that do not result in any transfer of resources to developing countries, while other funds may go to developing global and regional public goods.

+allocated in the most appropriate manner for any given circumstance if their impacts on poverty are to be maximised.
 Better visibility of these flows through improved data is needed to ensure the most effective allocation of finance is achieved and this should also extend to new sources of finance from emerging donors.